0BAB1/HOLY_CORE_COURSE/tutorial.md

     assert binary_to_hex(dut.regfile.registers[7].value) == "7F5FD56F"
 ```

 And there we go !
 We just added suport for 2 more instructions !
-This passage was to demonstrate the it is way faster to implement instructions once we already have most of the required logic.
+This section was to demonstrate that it is way faster to implement instructions once we already have most of the required logic.

 ## 4 : ```beq```, an introduction to ```B-types``` instructions

 [The Lecture](https://youtu.be/sVZmqLRkbVk?feature=shared&t=550)

 Okay, now we can start to see how to remember data and do basic math ! great, we got ourselve a very dumb calculator.
-But the very essence of modern computing is :
+But the very essence of modern computing is **Conditional programing**.

-> Conditional programing

 When you first lean programming, conditions are the first thing you learn
 Even loops depends on them (We could even argue they are the same thing) !
 It allows us to automate computing in ways that leverages the power of digital computing.
-Without these, we could just tell the computer to execute a dumb set of math operations, exactly like a modern calculator would,
-but in less convinient.
+Without these, we could just tell the computer to execute a dumb set of math operations, exactly like a calculator would, but in less convinient (even though it is faster).

-So, conditions sounds great, and I guess you already know how they work in C, Python or maybe assembly.
+So, conditions sounds great, and I guess you already know how they work in C, Python and assembly.
 But how will we implement it here ?

-Well, in the low level world, branching is just about changing the ```pc``` (program counter) to whatever we want instead of going to the dumb ```pc + 4``` we had until now. (thus the pc source selector we addedf at the very beginning).
+Well, in the low level world, branching is just about changing the ```pc``` (program counter) to whatever we want instead of going to the default ```pc + 4``` we had until now. (thus the pc source selector we addedf at the very beginning).

 Here will try to implement ```beq``` that branches (changes the next pc to...) to whatever address we want in the instruction memory if a condition is met.
 This condition is that the two regs are equal.